Lodgeur Guide: Lunar New Year in Houston

 Lunar New Year Houston is Not to Be Missed

-So, grab your red envelopes and prepare to be dazzled.
-Lunar New Year Houston is not to be missed.
-If you’re still hungry after you leave, check out some of Lodgeur’s favorite Asian restaurants in Houston.
+If you’re still hungry after the festivities, check out Lodgeur’s favorite Asian restaurants in Houston.
 And read our next blog post for more Houston events in February.

 Skip to content